 Once you’ve mapped out all of the damage on your driveway, it’s time to start repairs.
 Fill in any cracks and holes with the appropriate filler compound.
 You may be able to fix small cracks yourself, but larger issues should be repaired by a reputable asphalt and concrete contractor like Jireh Asphalt & Concrete.

 Poor drainage is the main cause of driveway cracking, so you should correct areas of poor drainage promptly.
 This will help melting snow and ice drain away from your driveway.
 Again, this may be a job best left for a reputable contractor in your area.

 Making timely repairs is the best way to increase the longevity of your driveway.
 The cost of professional asphalt and concrete repair services is much less than replacing your driveway due to disrepair.

-As a final step, sealcoat your entire driveway after all repairs are made.
+As a final step to prepare your driveway for winter, sealcoat your entire driveway after all repairs are made.
 Sealcoat puts a protective layer on top of your driveway so that oil, auto fluids, and even chemicals in de-icing solutions don’t cause damage.
 Sealcoat can also fill in small cracks and prevent new ones from forming.

 You probably won’t need to sealcoat every year, but it is recommended at least every 2-3 years.
-If you’re not sure when the last time your driveway was sealcoated, add it to your fall checklist.
+If you’re not sure when the last time your driveway was seal coated, add it to your fall checklist to prepare your driveway for winter.
 Better safe than sorry!